 Born and raised in Montreal, Carenie was part of the 60's culture where there were a lot of artists, painters, songwriters, singers and actors, just starting out and easily available to hear in the smaller Clubs around Montreal.

 Carenie and her family moved to Sudbury and Carenie went to Cambrian college, graduating in Fine Arts.

 - Painting was her major, but she loved pottery, so some of her talent was directed into sculptures.

 - Predominantly a painter, Carenie still loves to play in clay when the opportunity arises, but collage, drawing, illustrating, and finding her imagination in her canvases and paper is where she loves to exist.

-The conundrum in Carenie's life is that she paints alone yet is gregarious and the people in her life are often her subjects.
+The conundrum in Carenie's life is that she paints alone yet is gregarious and people in her life are often her subjects.